Sometimes it's possible for a seller to do things that help them to avoid paying fees, whether deliberately or by

 Selling different brands or models of an item in a single listing

 Offering a choice between two different items, such as a watch or pair of shoes

 Selling items that would have different item conditions, such as a new and a refurbished laptop, in the same listing

 Listing contact information (including home page web addresses that promote websites outside of eBay) in the title, subtitle, item location, or images is only allowed when the item for sale is a domain name.

 Selling old or collectible catalogs from which you can no longer place an order (such as a Sears catalog from 1931)

-Listing catalogs from which buyers can currently order directly, which could result in sales being completed outside of eBay
+Listing catalogs or other items from which buyers can currently order directly, which could result in sales being completed outside of eBay

 Listings that try to avoid fees can make for a poor buying experience and put sellers who pay their fees at a disadvantage.
 Also, even though offers to buy or sell outside of eBay aren't always made with the intent to commit fraud, there's always some risk involved.